hackclub/hackclub/clubs/berkeley_high_plan.md

 # Berkeley High S1 Club Plan

-_**The following is a club plan for the first semester of the Berkeley High Hack Club, coordinated with the school's calendar.
-We recommend that you make a copy for yourself that conforms to your school schedule.**_
+_**The following is a club plan for the first semester of the Berkeley High Hack Club, coordinated with the school's calendar.**_

 <table>
     <thead>